Mindscraft (MINDS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Mindscraft Historical Price

-According to the latest data gathered on Mindscraft live price page, the current price of Mindscraft is 0.00197975USD.
-The circulating supply of Mindscraft(MINDS) is 999.64M MINDS , giving it a market capitalization of $1.97M.
+According to the latest data gathered on Mindscraft live price page, the current price of Mindscraft is 0.00210153USD.
+The circulating supply of Mindscraft(MINDS) is 999.64M MINDS , giving it a market capitalization of $2.09M.

 The Mindscraft Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MINDS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.